serdeliverance/primer-server/README.md

 - `prime-number-server`: serve prime numbers through gRPC.
 It was implemented using TDD + Hexagonal Architecture (ports and adapters pattern)

 - `proxy-server`: middleware which acts as a client entrypoint to the system.
-Because it is simpler than the previous services, its layering is simpler (having just a route and service layers).
+Because it simplicity, its layering is simpler than the previous service (having just a route and service layers).
 It also was implemented using TDD.

 ## Notes